 Ginseng and Pregnancy

-In animal studies on ginseng and pregnancy, one of the active components of ginseng caused changes in embryos when it was given to rats.
-Since it is not known whether ginseng would also cause similar effects in human embryos, it is generally recommended that pregnant women avoid ginseng, especially during the first trimester.
-If you are taking ginseng and pregnancy occurs, notify your healthcare provider.
+In animal studies on pregnancy and ginseng, one of the active components of ginseng caused changes in embryos when it was given to rats.
+Since it is not known whether ginseng would also cause similar effects in human embryos, pregnant women are typically advised to avoid ginseng, especially during the first trimester.
+If you become pregnant while taking the supplement, notify your healthcare provider.

 This article refers to Panax ginseng (also known as Asian ginseng, Chinese ginseng, and Korean ginseng).
 This type of ginseng should not be confused with American ginseng or Siberian ginseng, which are entirely different herbs.

 One of the active components of ginseng (known as ginsenoside Rb1) has been shown to cause changes in rat embryos that indicate it could cause birth defects.
 At this time, it is not known whether ginseng also causes similar effects in human embryos.
-At this time, it is usually recommended that pregnant women avoid ginseng, especially during the first trimester.
+As a result, pregnant women are usually recommended to avoid ginseng, especially during the first trimester.

 Many women try to avoid medications during pregnancy and turn to herbal remedies as an alternative, assuming that "natural" automatically means "safe."
 However, natural products can be quite toxic.
 For instance, many poisons and toxins are natural products.
 It just does not make sense to use an herbal supplement for which there is no information available about safety during pregnancy.